Last updated 08/24/2011, dg

 but this is the best article to start with if you want an

-introduction to the synthesis of speech.
+introduction to the synthesis of speech up to that point.

-Important note:
+Important

 Prochnow, Dave, Chip Talk: Projects in Speech Synthesis,